 The practice's website provided patients with information about the range of treatments available at the practice.
 These included general dentistry and treatments for gum disease.
+Cost of treatment was also displayed on the website.

-Each treatment room had a screen so the dentists could show patients photographs, videos and X-ray images when they discussed treatment options.
-Staff also used videos to explain treatment options to patients needing more complex treatment.
+Each treatment room had a screen so the dentists could show patients photographs, and X-ray images when they discussed treatment options.